Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Introduction

 In such a search, in contrast to the case of a fixed, known signal, we are faced with a composite hypothesis: a binary merger \ac{GW} signal has many parameters with \emph{a priori} unknown values.
 These can be separated into intrinsic parameters -- binary component masses and spins -- and extrinsic parameters, describing the relative spacetime positions and orientations of the observer and source.
 To optimize search sensitivity, the likelihood ratio for the signal hypothesis \emph{vs}.\ the noise hypothesis (which in the ideal case is a Gaussian function of the matched filter \ac{SNR}) must be marginalized over both sets of parameters, using suitable prior distributions.
 These ``optimal'' parameter priors in fact describe an astrophysical source population distribution~\cite{Dent:2013cva}.
-We then face the issue that this source distribution is partly unknown: while the distribution over binary orientation, direction from Earth and merger time can be found simply from symmetry arguments, the distribution over component masses and spins is only constrained by previous observation, or by theoretical expectations.
+We then face the issue that this source distribution is partly unknown: while the distribution over binary orientation, direction from Earth and merger time can be found simply from symmetry arguments, the distribution over component masses and spins is only constrained by previous observations, or by theoretical/modelling expectations.

-In matched-filter searches, the technical problem of unknown source parameters is addressed by searching a large number of templates arranged in order to minimize the loss of \ac{SNR} for any possible signal within a given parameter range (see e.g.~\cite{DalCanton:2017ala,Roy:2017qgg,Hanna:2022zpk}).
+In matched-filter searches, the technical problem of unknown source parameters is addressed by searching over large number of templates (i.e.\ candidate signal waveforms), arranged in order to minimize the loss of \ac{SNR} for any possible signal within a given parameter range (see e.g.~\cite{canton2017designing,Roy:2017qgg,Hanna:2022zpk}).
+The range, i.e.\ boundaries, of such a template bank have first to be set, generally by considering both the prior range of possible signals, and technical constraints such as computational cost: for instance searches for binaries with component masses below 1\,\msun require very large numbers of templates~\cite{LIGOScientific:2018glc}.
 To optimize search sensitivity for a given population, we should then ``weight'' each template (adjusting its ranking at a given \ac{SNR}) using its relative rate of detections, i.e.\ by the density of detectable signals over the bank parameters, divided by the density of templates~\cite{Dent:2013cva}.
 Broadly, our aim in this work is to provide an approximate estimate of the signal density via a \ac{KDE} of previously identified, significant merger events.
 The combination of the signal \ac{KDE} with a \ac{KDE} of the search templates produced with the same method will yield the optimal weighting, as far as it can presently be determined.

 The relative ranking of events occurring in different templates serves two apparently distinct goals.
 First, to maximize the search sensitivity, i.e.\ the expected number of detected signals at a fixed \ac{FAR} threshold.
 Second, returning to the question of confidence in an individual event, we wish the ranking to indicate accurately the relative probabilities of signal (astrophysical) \emph{vs}.\ noise (terrestrial) origin: a given ranking statistic value should correspond to a constant odds of signal \emph{vs}.\ noise.
 Both of these goals are ideally achieved if the ranking accounts for the true distribution of signals, but as this is unknown, our strategy is to substitute a best estimate based on previous observations.